-According to the US Environmental Protection Agency (EPA) air pollution at work can be two to five times greater than in the open air.
+According to the US Environmental Protection Agency (EPA), air quality at work can have two to five times more pollutants than in the open air.
 In some extreme cases it can be up to 100 times worse.
-One reason for this is that wherever goods are produced, processed or stored, there is dust pollution in the air.
+One reason for this is that wherever goods are produced, processed or stored, there are likely to be indoor air pollutants.

 Particulate matter (PM) consists of tiny airborne particles, or dust, of different sizes, and can be made up of a wide range of materials.

 Typically found where there are high concentrations of traffic pollution, it can be blown indoors and become trapped.